 The Problem with Conventional Sliding Glass Doors

 Most conventional door systems can be heavy and cumbersome to open and close.
-Their frames or conventional sliding glass doors have a tendency to jumps off its tracks and become misaligned.
+Their frames or conventional sliding glass doors have a tendency to jumps off their tracks and become misaligned.
 They also tend to be heavy.
 This instantly ruins appearances, makes it difficult to cross from one area to the other, and may even pose a security risk.
-It is nearly impossible to fix a sliding doors off-track yourself because of how conventional sliding doors work.
+It is nearly impossible to fix a sliding door off-track yourself because of how conventional sliding doors work.
 You will need to call a professional which can be a nuisance if you are running a busy company or are planning to entertain visitors.
 A better solution is to switch to a top-hung frameless sliding door system.

 The Solution: Top-Hung Frameless Sliding Glass Doors

 Our top-hung frameless sliding glass doors feature a beam or header setting at the top.
 Underneath is the top track, where the wheels, positioned one above the other, glide along, stopping at either side of the door system in the side jams.
 You also have the option to cover the top track to conceal it after installation.

 At the bottom of the door is a lower track.
 Recessed into a concrete slab, it is set into a bed of silkaflex and shimmed to the finished flow height, allowing it to sit completely flush with your existing flooring.
 The lower track, like the upper, features a set of vertically positioned wheels.
 Beneath the lower track, aluminum sill saddle flashing extends at least 2 inches up and down the wall and below this is a concrete slab or footing.